 Using your own name for your business can be effective if building close relationships with clients is key to your success.
 It gives the impression of a personal approach to business.

 If you use your name, it's important to let people know what you do, either in the name (eg Joe Stone Paving Specialists) or accompanying strapline (eg Joe Stone Ltd – High quality pathways and patios).

 Giving a sense of place can be effective, too.
 It suggests local pride and identity – and possibly authenticity and quality.

 Sole traders or those in partnerships can trade under their personal names or go for something that suggests a larger organisation.
-When it comes to registering a business name for a sole trader business, things can be less cut and dried.
-You should also bear in mind that if your business name causes customers to confuse your business with another, you could be guilty of 'passing off', which is an offence.
+You should bear in mind that if your business name causes customers to confuse your business with another you could be guilty of 'passing off', which is an offence.
 Better to make your business name distinct.
 Do some market research to find out whether your preferred business name is already being used.

 Some words and expressions cannot be used unless you've been granted official permission.
 These include words suggesting the business is of: national importance (eg British); special status (eg association); a particular function (eg trust) or a specialist activity (eg health centre).
 Obviously, you can't use swear words or others likely to offend.